Preparing for a Natural Disaster Can Save Lives

-22. Shut windows and doors and bring everything outside into your garage or house NOW.
+22. Shut windows and doors and bring everything outside into your garage or house now.
 Do not wait until the day before.
-Better to get done early and relax than wait until its too late, ESPECIALLY IF YOU ARE MANDATORY PERSONNEL (hospital employee or first responder).
+Better to get done early and relax than wait until its too late, Especially if you are mandatory personnel. (such as a hospital employee or first responder).

 23. If you don’t already have your hurricane supplies, you might want to get them now.
 Shelves are already empty in most places.